SeanGunn-ter/Clarify/README.md

   Click "Load unpacked" and upload the ChromeExtension folder provided.

-  In Windows PowerShell provide the ID requested, now the extension is running.
+  In Windows PowerShell provide the ID from your new extension, now the extension is running.

 # Upload A Document